clingen-data-model/clingen-interpretation/source/deeper_dive.md

 ---
-title: The Interpretation Model
+title: Deeper Dive into the Model
-description: A more detailed look
+description: A more detailed look at how the Variant Pathogenicity Interpretation Model is designed on top of the SEPIO model.
-model: interpretation
+model: variant pathogenicity interpretation

 ---